hashicorp/consul/website/source/api/agent/service.html.md

 ## Get local service health by its ID

-Retrive an aggregated state of service(s) on the local agent by ID.
+Retrieve an aggregated state of service(s) on the local agent by ID.

 See: